-Local festivals and celebrations offer a glimpse beneath the modern Hong Kong to reveal a city built on villages and islands with their own unique cultures and traditions
+Local festivals offer a glimpse beneath the modern Hong Kong to reveal a city built on villages and islands with their own unique cultures and traditions

 Mid-autumn festival (24 Sep 2018) is a harvest ritual celebrated across China, but few cities do so as colourfully as Hong Kong.
 The streets come alive with red lanterns and fiery dragons, and plates everywhere overflow with moon cakes (traditional pastries).
 Be sure to hit Victoria Park for the annual carnival, but first pay a visit to the neighbourhood of Tai Hang.